DNSSEC-Provisioning/music/README.md

 'add-signer' process, as that's the whole point with the Multi-Signer design.

-### Add a couple of zones to MUSIC
+### Add a Couple of Zones to MUSIC

 * It is possible to add zones without attaching them to a signer group.
 Then MUSIC will not do anything with the zone:

 ```
-bash# music-cli zone add -z child1.music.axfr.net
+bash# music-cli zone add -z music1.example
-Zone child1.music.axfr.net. was added but is not yet attached to any signer group.
+Zone music1.example. was added but is not yet attached to any signer group.
 ```

 * It is also possible to add a new zone and immediately attach it to a